wwwaylon/wwwaylon.github.io/archive/2024-11-2-reproduce.md

 tags: [workflow statistics rmd rstudio]
 ---

-The ability to create reproducible analysis workflows is critical.
+When conducting statistical analysis, the ability to create reproducible analysis workflows is critical.
 One of the best tools to help you accomplish this is RStudio’s .Rmd (R Markdown) files.
-This approach has unique advantages for conducting and sharing reproducible, efficient, and transparent statistical analyses and this can be done completely within R or while using other statistical packages like SAS and Mplus.
+This approach has unique advantages for conducting and sharing reproducible, efficient, and transparent statistical analyses and this can be done completely within R or while using other statistical packages such as SAS and Mplus.

 <h2>Table of Contents</h2>
 <nav id="TableOfContents">